nasena21/Hangul-To-Hanja-Converter/README.md

   * `simplified_han`: (*bool*) if true, it converts Traditional Chinese characters (zh-cn) into Simplified Chinese characters (hans-cn).
   * `unified_cjk`: (*bool*) if true, it converts Chinese characters possibly encoded in [CJK compatibility unicodes](https://en.wikipedia.org/wiki/Unicode_compatibility_characters) into CJK Unified Ideographs.

+## Acknowledgments

+This project is based on the [hanja-tagger](https://github.com/kaniblu/hanja-tagger) by Kang Min Yoo, which is licensed under the MIT License.

 ## Disclaimer ##

 This package comes with a crawler that should only be used for non-commercial and research purposes.
 Furthermore, it is the responsibility of the user to ensure that using this package incurs no damage to the owner of the website.